popgenDK/courses/summer2023/NGSinference/README.md

 </details>

-If the input file is in BAM format, the possible options are visible with `angsd -bam`.
+If the input file is in BAM format, the possible options are visible if you run the command `angsd -bam`.

 <details>